-Sidney R. Sandstrom (firstname.lastname@example.org) is a retired Church Educational System coordinator living in Smyrna, Tennessee.
+Sidney R. Sandstrom (firstname.lastname@example.org) was a retired Church Educational System coordinator living in Smyrna, Tennessee when this was written.

 Nicodemus is often portrayed as a cowardly or vacillating person.
 One commentary, for example, states that Nicodemus sought out “Jesus in ‘the night’ which has suggested to most of the interpreters that he was hesitant and afraid to be seen with Jesus, coming as he did in secrecy out of regard for his reputation and to protect himself.”
 Because the John discusses him as one who “came to Jesus by night” (John 7:50; 19:39), his every action thereafter seems to be colored by the timing of this first visit.

 Besides cowardice, there are other possible explanations why Nicodemus would seek an audience with Jesus at night.
 He may have had a sincere desire to have a serious private conversation away from the crowded, county-fair atmosphere of the Passover-choked streets and temple precincts.
 He may have pursued an honest though cautious investigation of one who was reputed to possess miraculous powers, possibly the long-awaited Messiah.
 Or he may have been responding to the initial spiritual stirrings of a mighty change of heart.